saket444/MaRS-Summer-Tasks/README.md

 - How to spawn a robot in Gazebo Ignition using a launch file
 - How to set up Robot State Publisher and Joint State Publisher
 - How TF trees work and how all links connect to each other

+Task 4 is yet to be completed as im having problems with the plugins. especially the image plugin.
+The rqt controller is left too.